Forst (Lausitz)

-Forst (Lausitz) (German, /de/) or Baršć (Łužyca) (Lower Sorbian, /dsb/; Polish: Barść) is a town in Lower Lusatia, Brandenburg, in eastern Germany.
+Forst (Lausitz) (German, /de/) or Baršć (Łužyca) (Lower Sorbian, /dsb/) is a town in Lower Lusatia, Brandenburg, in eastern Germany.
 It lies east of Cottbus, on the Lusatian Neisse river which is also the German-Polish border.
 It is the capital of the Spree-Neiße district.
 It is known for its rose garden and textile museum.
 The town's population is 18,651.
 In Forst, there is a railway bridge across the Neiße belonging to the line Cottbus–Żary which is serviced by regional trains and a EuroCity train between Hamburg and Kraków (2011).
 There is also a road bridge across the river north of Forst.